 The markets are constantly changing, so as traders, we must also change to adapt to market conditions.
-It is so important to continue to evolve, and avoid being reliant upon any one strategy.
+It is so important to continue to evolve and avoid being reliant on any one strategy.
 I am continuously looking for strategies and set-ups that will give me an edge in all different types of market environments.
 Trading is not an exact science, so don’t treat it as if it were.

 #10 Attitude is Everything!

 I believe this to be true in anything you decide to do in life.
 With the right attitude, anything is possible.
 I think this an extremely overlooked quality to have, especially as an aspiring trader.
 A good attitude and mindset will help get you through the difficult times, and will also keep you humble through the best of times.
-It will give you the ability to shrug off the bad trades, and to learn from them, rather than morbidly obsess about them.
+It will give you the ability to shrug off the bad trades and to learn from them, rather than morbidly obsess about them.
 The proper attitude will help you cut losses or take profits if need be.
 It will get you through that last hour of late night weekend study and analysis.
-You may not be able to control the markets, buy you can control your attitude, and ATTITUDE IS EVERYTHING.
+You may not be able to control the markets, but you can control your attitude, and ATTITUDE IS EVERYTHING.